<b>The Genesis</b>

 The Genesis

-The Kingdom Life International Fellowship consists of multiple churches domestically and internationally that are under the apostolic covering by our Presiding Bishop J. Samuel Canion.
-By the hands and authority of Chief Consecrator, Archbishop Keith R. Wright, Sr. our Presiding Bishop Canion was consecrated to the office of Bishop and appointed as the Presiding Prelate and Chief Apostle of the Kingdom Life International Fellowship on October 11, 2025.
+On October 11, 2025, through the laying on of hands by Chief Consecrator, Archbishop Keith R. Wright, Sr.— Bishop J. Samuel Canion was consecrated to the office of Bishop and appointed Presiding Prelate and Chief Apostle of Kingdom Life International Fellowship.

 <b>Upcoming Inaugural Holy Convocation:</b>